arborter/Internet-of-Things/LOG_OX/readme.md

 2. Should the user connect, the log shows the IP address of the Cardputer, its MAC address, its GATEWAY IP address, and its Subnet mask.
 3. In all cases, the Cardputer will scan, then log the amount of WiFi networks found.

 If the Cardputer successfully connects, the log will display identification.
-Afterwareds, the Cardputer seeks outside networks, then logs the number found.
+Afterwards, the Cardputer seeks outside networks, then logs the number found.

 ![cardputer](https://github.com/user-attachments/assets/a2bbe3e0-a5d4-42ca-bd85-00a920c7afb4)